brad-tech-ke/daraja-api-client/README.md

      * https: `git clone https://github.com/brad-tech/mpesa-api-java.git`
      * ssh: `git clone git@github.com:brad-tech/mpesa-api-java.git`.

-2. Navigating to the directory . `cd mpesa-api-java`
+2. Navigate to the source directory `cd mpesa-api-java`
-3. Installing it to your local maven repository: `mvn install`.
+3. Install it to your local maven repository: `mvn install`.

 ## Examples
 These will be provided in due course.
 Stay tuned for updates.